InvadingOctopus/octopuskit/Documentation/Usage Guide.md

 ```

 💡 You may write a custom property wrapper like say `@Component` to simplify accessing components from the current scene etc.

+## Advanced Stuff

+### Using the Xcode Scene Editor as the primary design tool

+> TODO: Incomplete section

+Set the custom class of the scene as `OKScene` or a subclass of it.
+Load the scene by calling `OKGameCoordinator.loadAndPresentScene(fileNamed:withTransition:)`, e.g. during the `didEnter.from(_:)` event of an `OKGameState`.

 ----